baharmon/lectures/content/point-cloud-aesthetics/_index.md

 ## Time Series
 ### [Carbon](https://xyz.cct.lsu.edu/data/hilltop/meadow.html)
 {{< note >}}
 These scatterplots are purely conceptual indices whose perceptual links to the landscape have disappeared.
 Despite their intensive algorithmic processing, they still retain indexical links to the landscape as data that record traces of its processes.
-They represent a trace of an idea such as the process of growth and senescence or the flux of carbon, rather than the look and physical structure of the landscape.
+They represent a trace of an idea such as fluxes of carbon, rather than the look and physical structure of the landscape.
 By modeling scatter plots as point clouds, abstract data visualizations can be combined with reductive, yet iconic graphics to form a composition in a single medium.
 {{< /note >}}

 ---